engagelab/viva/docs/cordova.md

 `yarn run prepare:app`  this installs plugins including custom plugin variables `yarn run build:ios`  this build can be opened with XCode in `/client/src-cordova/platforms/ios`

+You may need to install ios-deploy: `brew install ios-deploy`

 ##### OAuth manual Setup

 (This is only needed if you make changes to a plugin)